Chetana10r/Chetana10r/README.md

 - 🎓 I’m currently pursuing an **MSc in Data Science from Fergusson College (CGPA: 9.55)**
 - 📊 I specialize in **Data Analysis, Machine Learning, and Full-Stack Development**
 - 🌟 I’m the **Head of the Data Science Club** at Fergusson College
-- 🏆 Winner of the **Avishkar24 State-Level Poster Presentation** in Engineering & Technology
+- 🏆 Winner of the **Avishkar24 University-Level Poster Presentation** in Engineering & Technology
 - 💡 I love collaborating on **innovative projects and research**
 - 🚀 Developed an **Electronic Medical Record (EMR)** system using ReactJS, NodeJS, and MongoDB to streamline physiotherapy data management.